Goosetaculous/convoy-connection/README.md

    2. CSS -  Fine lets use bootstrap
    3. Javascript - We'll be workin on it

+ May 20 - We decided who will be working with
  BACKEND:
-   1. Firebase -  Store the data for retrieving
+   1. Firebase -  Store the data for retrieving -
    2. JSON - Retrieve the data
    3. Localstorage -  caching?

 Deployment:
    Will use heroku